 Top 100 transfer offers to major in Biology in the US

-After graduating from high school in Mexico, Carlo Waltier Soriano enrolled in the Kings On Campus program to study Biology.
+After graduating from high school in Mexico, Carlo Waltier Soriano enrolled in the Kings GO:100 program in New York to study Biology.
 He has received several transfer offers to Top 100 universities, including the University of Miami (ranked 53), Stony Brook University – SUNY (80) and the University of San Francisco (96).
 We spoke to him about his experiences and future plans.

 Hi Carlo.
 Which Kings school are you studying at and what are you studying?

-I am studying at Concordia College New York.
+I am studying at Kings New York.
 My major is Biology and I am interested in Marine Science as well.

 What made you want to study abroad to pursue your degree?